vicentepereira63/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

-Rock Paper Scissor Project from Odin Procjet (Foundations)
+Rock Paper Scissor Project from Odin Project (Foundations) Project based only in javascript.